Israeli source denies Arab media claim that Hamas will release two slain hostages

 (photo credit: REUTERS/Hatem Khaled)

-The report said that Hamas will release the two deceased hostages in exchange for the 600 prisoners who were supposed to be released from Israeli prisons on Saturday.
+The London-based Asharq al-Awsat newspaper had reported that Hamas would release the two slain hostages in exchange for the 600 prisoners who were supposed to be released from Israeli prisons on Saturday.

-The sources also claimed that "negotiations are underway to complete the deal, with the number of Palestinian prisoners to be released, which stood at 602, expected to increase - in exchange for the two hostages who will be released today if negotiations go well."
+Asharq al-Awsat had quoted a source as saying that “negotiations are under way to complete the deal, with the number of Palestinian prisoners to be released, which stood at 602, expected to rise – in exchange for the two hostages who will be released today [Monday] if negotiations go well.”

 A drone view shows Palestinians and terrorists gathering around Red Cross vehicles on the day Hamas hands over the bodies of deceased hostages Oded Lifschitz, Shiri Bibas and her two children Kfir and Ariel Bibas, seized during the deadly October 7, 2023 attack. (credit: REUTERS/Stringer)